gastonfournier/suuid/README.md

 # suuid

-This is just a class that provides a simple functionality: representing a uuid with less characters than it's standard form.
+`suuid.SUUID` is just a class that provides a simple functionality: representing a uuid with less characters than it's standard form.
 Provided representation is in base 64 so it can be safely used in URLs.

 For example the uuid: